 Melanoma is an aggressive form of skin cancer and worldwide rates of melanoma are on the rise.
 One in 50 men and women will be diagnosed with melanoma during their lifetime, according to the National Cancer Institute.
-According to the American Cancer Society, almost 80,000 new incidents of melanoma will occur in the United States in 2013, and over 9,000 people will die from the disease.
+According to the American Cancer Society, approximately 80,000 new incidents of melanoma will occur in the United States in 2015, and more than 9,000 people will die from the disease.

 The good news is, if caught early, surgery to remove melanoma is often very successful.
 If melanoma spreads, however, survival rates diminish quickly.

 The Wistar Institute is home to some of the most advanced melanoma research laboratories in the field.
 Our Melanoma Research Center uses the latest scientific techniques (and we are pioneering a few of our own) to study the underlying biology of melanoma—such as the genetics that control melanoma growth or how melanoma tumors manipulate healthy tissues and our immune system in order to spread.

 Through their efforts, Wistar’s melanoma scientists hope to develop new drugs, new prognostic tests and new treatment strategies to halt the spread of melanoma.

 It’s Melanoma Awareness Month, and here are 10 things you ought to know about melanoma.